 There were 14 cross community schools involved in the project which had engaged history teachers and a total of 60 students.

-Two workshops where they will learn about the Easter Rising and the Battle of the Somme via different digital practices, and produce materials that can be showcased back at assembly or class groups in their individual schools.
+Two workshops where they learnt about the Easter Rising and the Battle of the Somme via different digital practices, and produce materials that were showcased back at assembly or class groups in their individual schools.

-- An educational study trip to Dublin which will include a visit to the World War I Memorial Gardens, a guided walking tour focusing on the Easter Rising, a visit to Collins Barracks.
+An educational study trip to Dublin which included a visit to the World War I Memorial Gardens, a guided walking tour focusing on the Easter Rising and a visit to Collins Barracks

-- An educational study trip to The Somme Heritage Center where they will examine Ireland's role in the 1st World War with special reference to the cross-community involvement in the 3 local volunteer Divisions: the 10th and 16th (Irish) Divisions and the 36th (Ulster) Division.
+An educational study trip to The Somme Heritage Center where they examined Ireland's role in the 1st World War with special reference to the cross-community involvement in the 3 local volunteer Divisions: the 10th and 16th (Irish) Divisions and the 36th (Ulster) Division.

-- A final commemoration service where the outcomes of the project will be showcased and students will get a chance to tell their story about the ‘Journey Together’
+A final commemoration service where the outcomes of the project were showcased and students got a chance to tell their story about the ‘Journey Together’